Trevor-M-Williams/sudoku/README.md

   - Best time

 ## Tweaks
+- save current game to local storage
+- add top bar with difficulty and timer
+- selecting a number should add to history (if there is a change)

-  - click shouldnt add to history (or update game) if there is no change
+- clicking on a cell shouldnt add to history if there is no change

 ## Tech Stack